Lady Kitt 2019-on

 Made from recycled plastic shopping bags, recycled paper and reclaimed wood

-Using a traditional crafting technique (originally use for making paper flowers) taught to Kitt by Romani artist and missionary Melanie Price.
+Using a traditional crafting techniques including paper cutting and flower making (taught to Kitt by Romani artist and missionary Melanie Price).

-The works are secular, shrines to “togetherness”; celebrating human desire to make connections.
+As a body of work the shrines more widely represent “togetherness”; honouring human desire to make connections.
 Celebrating the commonality in apparent difference.
 Our collective ability to elicit, exchange, respond, and support, despite finding ourselves physically apart or ideologically opposed.

 "The works are inspired by Catholic shrines I visited as a child in Portugal.
 These were sometimes set into, or built out of, caves and rock faces.
 Other times, created around a natural spring or an old tree.